The List Widget is available in software versions from AIMMS 4.74 onwards.

 Advanced: Advanced options for this widget are available here.

 To configure list groups and their items in the widget you will need to create two string parameters.
-The first string parameter will configure the list groups with titles and tooltips, while the second string parameter will configure the items for each of these list groups.
+The first string parameter will configure the list groups with titles and tooltips, whereas the second string parameter will configure the items for each of these list groups.

 Configuring List Groups